 Claude Code has changed how I work.
 Not just for coding, but for research, writing, learning, organizing.
+If you’re wondering how to use Claude Code beyond basic prompts, this is what I’ve learned after months of daily use.

 It manages my calendar.
 Researches SERP terms.
 Updates websites.
 Creates and manages Google docs, slides, and sheets.
 Keeps an eye on email.